 YOUR INFORMATION IS EXPOSED

 You can stream and download anonymously through your PC, Mac, Android, and iPhone through IP Vanish.

 The Official Roku App is actually super useful!
 It does a few really important things for us.

 Google trackers are lurking on 75% of websites.
 Cover your tracks to protect yourself.

 Why use the official Roku app to replace your lost Roku remote?

-- The Roku app acts as a virtual version of your normal (physical) Roku remote, enabling you to navigate using Up, Down, Left, Right, Center button, Back button, Play / Pause, and Home button
+- The Roku app acts as a virtual version of your normal (physical) lost remote, enabling you to navigate using the Up, Down, Left, Right, Center button, Back button, Play / Pause, and Home button

 - You can install Roku apps (aka channels) on your Roku right from your phone (making it much easier than entering Private Roku Channel Codes using the physical Roku remote)

 - Gives you a virtual keyboard, so you use your phone to input text into your Roku instead of using the pesky Roku remote to hunt-and-peck individual characters one-by-one

 Not sure how to get started with the Roku App or want some insider tips on how to get the most out of it?
 Check out our guide: Roku Keyboard (How to Install and Use Roku App for Mobile Phones)